vmesel/vmesel/README.md

 Previous Jobs:

-- Software Engineer @ Mais Retorno and Ukor (2022 - Present)
+- Software Engineer & Data Engineer @ Mais Retorno (2022 - Present)
 - Software Engineer @ Mais Retorno (2020 - 2021)
 - Products and Tech Intern @ Banco J Safra and Emerald MFO (2018 - 2019)
 - Original Founder & CEO @ Pluo (2017 - 2022) - [Exited (It was created as a side project (on 2017) and turned into a startup on 2021)][2]